zbmed-semtec/mlentory-etl-pipeline/README.md

 The project structure is the following:

-- A [code](/code/) folder where the code of the ETL pipeline is located.
+- A [code](/code/) folder where the python packages of the project are located.
+- A [deployment](/deployment/) folder where the execution files for the ETL pipeline are located, also the docker-compose.yml to bring up the whole system.
 - A [playground](/playground/) folder where we test and get familiar with the different technologies used in the project.
 - A [data](/data/) Where you can find data folders that are used in the different sections of the project.
 - A [docs](/docs/) folder where you can find resources related to the project like diagrams, functions, and documentation.